justPauw/pokemon-umbral-stasis/docs/index.md

 === "Updates"

-    !!! example "Alpha Testing"
+    !!! example "Alpha Testing v1"
         The game is currently in Alpha Testing.
 Only selected people are able to do testing.

+        * The game is in a playable state up until the 5th Gym.
+        * Story progression post Mt.
+Joule is locked.
+        * Completed Friendship Garden.
+        * Added Primal Vivarium.
+        * Added Simian Grove.
+        * Added Codex.

 === "FAQ"
     !!! question "Where can I download the game?"
         You can download the game at (link coming).

+    !!! question "How do I play the game?"
+        After downloading the game, extract the .ZIP file and launch the Game Application.

+    !!! question "Will you add Generation 6+ or Gimmick forms?"
+        No, it would not make much sense to how the story goes.

+    !!! question "How do I evolve Trade Evolutions?"
+        Once you meet Bill in Route 11, you can purchase Link Cord's, an evolution item that works like Elemental Stones.

     !!! question "How did you make Pokémon Umbral Stasis?"
         With the use of [RPG Maker XP](https://store.steampowered.com/app/235900/RPG_Maker_XP/) and [Pokémon Essentials](https://eeveeexpo.com/essentials/).